jimbobbennett/StarWarsCopilot/5-mcp/README.md

     npx @modelcontextprotocol/inspector dotnet run --project <path>/StarWarsMCPServer.csproj
     ```

     Replace `<path>` with the path of your project.
+The first time you run this command, you will need to select `y` to proceed with installing the inspector Node package.

     This will start the inspector and configure it to connect to your project.

-    When you run the command, the inspector will load in your default browser.
+The inspector will then load in your default browser.

 1. Select the **Connect** button.
 This will run your project using the command you provided when you launched it (`dotnet run --project <path>/StarWarsMCPServer.csproj`), then connect over stdio.
 This is one of the big advantages of using stdio transport, you don't have to host an API anywhere, the MCP client can launch a local process, including running a project with the dotnet cli, and connect to it.